A lucky encounter and some hard work helps uncover an endangered orchid.

 Now Bush Heritage, together with the DSE and the Royal Botanic Gardens, is researching the orchid.
 ‘We need to find out which insects pollinate the robust greenhood and also what fungus triggers seed germination,' says Jeroen.

 ‘We'll also do some research to see where else this fungus exists on our Bush Heritage reserves.'

 By understanding these critical factors we're better placed to manage this species and safeguard its future.

-‘Our experience has been that two to three years after we've undertaken weed and feral animal control, we see rare species, like the northern golden moth orchid (another rare orchid found on Nardoo Hills), multiply,' Jeroen said.
+‘Our experience has been that two to three years after we've undertaken weed and feral animal control, we see rare orchid species, like the northern golden moth orchid (another rare orchid found on Nardoo Hills), multiply,' Jeroen said.

 ‘When we find rare species like the northern golden moth and now the robust greenhood, it means our land management is worthwhile.
 It confirms everything that Bush Heritage and our supporters are doing.'

 Help the robust greenhood population grow strong!